lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-g-c-tilde-lessthansign-justification.md

-If the first clause of a ~< is terminated with ~:; instead of ~;, then it is used in a special way.
+If the first clause of a ~&lt; is terminated with ~:; instead of ~;, then it is used in a special way.
 All of the clauses are processed (subject to ~<i><sup>∧</sup></i>, of course), but the first one is not used in performing the spacing and padding.
 When the padded result has been determined, then if it will fit on the current line of output, it is output, and the text for the first clause is discarded.
 If, however, the